Community Grants

 Hazel Leys Academy

 Staff at the academy are training to be Forest School leaders and the funding is being used to develop an area of the site that the children will be able to access.
-They will be buying suitable clothing (making access to nature possible year round), tarps to use as shelter, tools including bow saws, palm drills, mallets, loppers and secateurs, a fire kit including a fire bowl and flints and steels, ropes, and books to help identify flora and fauna.
+They are buying suitable clothing (making access to nature possible year round), tarps to use as shelter, tools including bow saws, palm drills, mallets, loppers and secateurs, a fire kit including a fire bowl and flints and steels, ropes, and books to help identify flora and fauna.
 Essentially the grant will supply everything they need to set up a Forest School.
 Two of Hazel Ley's teaching assistants are also training to become Level 3 Forest School Leaders.

 Weldon Parish Council